Employee Assistance Programme

 Dementia is one of the major causes of disability and dependency among older people with no known cure.
 It is estimated that a person is formally diagnosed with dementia every three minutes in the UK and that one in three people born this year will develop dementia in their life.

-Work has been underway to develop the Southend, Essex & Thurrock (SET) strategic approach for supporting people affected by Dementia and the Southend, Essex & Thurrock Dementia strategy 2022-2026 is due to be adopted in Autumn 2022.
+Objectives and Future Need - After extensive engagement with people living with/affected by Dementia, carers and partners the Southend, Essex & Thurrock (SET) strategic approach for supporting people affected by Dementia and the Southend, Essex & Thurrock Dementia Strategy 2022-2026 was adopted in Autumn 2022.
+The Strategy sets out the Southend, Essex and Thurrock mission to make sure that:

-• Those who experience dementia, and their families and carers feel they are understood and can access the support they need when they need it
+• Those who experience dementia, and their families and carers feel they are understood and can access the support they need, when they need it.

-• That communities and local organisations are aware of the impact dementia has on those who experience it and their families and carers
+• That communities and local organisations are aware of the impact dementia has on those who experience it and their families and carers.

-• That support for people with dementia and their families and carers is underpinned by levels of training and expertise among professionals and volunteers
+• That support for people with dementia and their families and carers is underpinned by levels of training and expertise among professionals and volunteers.

 And to further promote and enhance the conditions which will contribute to a reduction in prevalence and promoting health improvement in the long-term, recognising health inequalities and the wider determinants of health to promote better health outcomes for people across SET.